-- Librarian - A faculty member or administrator of an accredited college or university - Certified teacher, counselor or an administrator of a school district - Military Educational Center official (Education Counselor, staff member, etc.) - · A testing center of a college or university - · Private testing center - ProctorFree: \$20 fee
+- Librarian - A faculty member or administrator of an accredited college or university - Certified teacher, counselor or an administrator of a school district - Military Educational Center official (Education Counselor, staff member, etc.) - A testing center of a college or university - Private testing center - Remote Proctor Now: \$20 fee

-Students may use the services of ProctorFree.
-ProctorFree is an on-demand, third-party, virtual proctor which allows students to sit for an examination anytime, anywhere through use of video technology.
-Students choosing ProctorFree must have an operational webcam with audio, a high-speed internet connection, and appropriate system rights required to download and install software.
-ProctorFree requires Windows 10+ or macOS 10.12+.
+Students may use the services of Remote Proctor Now (RP Now).
+RP Now is an on-demand, third-party, virtual proctor which allows students to sit for an examination anytime, anywhere through use of video technology.
+Students choosing RP Now must have an operational webcam with audio, a high-speed internet connection, and appropriate system rights required to download and install software.